Cheap flights from Bangalore to Milan — book online with FlightGPT

 Almost always Milan Malpensa (MXP), the region's main intercontinental gateway about 50 km north-west of the city.
 Milan's other airports - Linate (LIN) and Bergamo (BGY) - mainly handle short-haul and low-cost flights, so check the airport code on your ticket.

-Most travellers prefer the Bangalore to Milan non-stop option.
-The direct Bangalore-Milan flight time is ≈ 12–15h (1-stop, including layover).
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Bangalore and Milan — itineraries connect via a hub, with a typical journey of ≈ 12–15h (1-stop, including layover).
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Bangalore Milan ticket but are open to a layover.